Beautii.co

 Customer Journey Map

-Visual representation of the booking process highlighted pain points such as the repeated login steps and….This ensured we had the necessary insights to create a seamless and effective journey for Beautii’s ideal customer.
+Visual representation of the booking process highlighted pain points such as the repeated login steps, confusing navigation and user expectations not being met.
+This ensured we had the necessary insights to create a seamless and effective journey for Beautii’s ideal customer.
 The user persona was developed from the target demographic information provided by Beautii and real world user data collected from my research.

 User Flow